-This is a transcript of our gardening video on using catch cups to check the precipitation rate of an irrigation system .
+This is a transcript of our irrigation video on catch cups

 [Voiceover]: Title: Precipitation rate, matched precipitation rate and uniform distribution.